Drive sales on autopilot with ecommerce-focused features

 Martin’s Home & Garden is a family-run establishment offering a wide range of indoor plants and landscaping materials.

-Their website effectively communicates their business’s essence through its color scheme.
+Its website effectively communicates its business’s essence through the color scheme.
 Green is a common choice for companies in the gardening industry, and Martin’s Home & Garden is no exception.

 Additionally, there’s a small accessibility icon at the lower-left corner of the screen.
 Upon clicking it, a larger window appears, presenting a variety of accessibility options.
 Impressively, the company extends support to users with ADHD, which is a rare feature.
 You can even customize fonts, alignment, colors, and orientation.

 It’s a good idea to ensure your website is accessible.
-This way, you can enhance the user experience and potentially give your search rankings a boost.
+This way, you can improve the user experience and potentially give your search rankings an increase.

 Taps Empire